torgeiba/torgeiba.github.io/_posts/2022-09-17-vectors-and-tensors.md

 - An identity element for an operation is an element that leaves the other operand unchanged
 - Inverse elements for an operation is an element that gives the identity element when applied to the element to which it is the inverse.

+It is useful to make some observations about what is *not* included in the definition of a vector space.
+Namely, it does not contain any references to lists, dimension or indices, to basis vectors or coordinates.
+It also does not mention scalar (dot), inner- or cross products, norms, nor any vector product or division.
+There is also no mention on linear dependence, linear combinations or spans, but those are rather constructions that are built on top of the definition of a vector space.

 ### Formal expressions

 For the following formal expressions, we will use the symbol $+$ for *vector addition*, $*$ for scalar multiplication,